buttonsrtoys/mvvm_plus/README.md

 ## VSCode mvvm+ extension

-The boilerplate for the View and ViewModel classes is very similar to that of StatefulWidget and its State class.
-So, like the Flutter extension adds a "stful" snippet for writing StatefulWidget boilerplate, the `mvvm plus` extension adds a snippet for writing View and ViewModel classes.
+The boilerplate for the ViewWidget and ViewModel classes is very similar to that of StatefulWidget and its State class.
+So, like the Flutter extension adds a "stful" snippet for writing StatefulWidget boilerplate, the `mvvm plus` extension adds a snippet for writing ViewWidget and ViewModel classes.

 ![mvvm plus extension](https://github.com/buttonsrtoys/mvvm_plus_vsce/blob/main/images/Snippet.gif)

 Search the VSCode extension marketplace for "mvvm plus".
 After installing the extension, just start typing "mvvm+" in the edit window and hit `Enter` when the `mvvm+` snippet is highlighted.
 Then type the name of your widget and the extension will populate the naming for you.
 Hit tab to edit the build function.

-## Rebuilding a View
+## Rebuilding a ViewWidget

-ViewModel includes a `buildView` method for rebuilding the View.
+ViewModel includes a `buildView` method for rebuilding the ViewWidget.
 You can call it explicitly:

 ```dart
 class MyWidgetViewModel extends ViewModel {